Van526g/COVID-App/README.md

 *Layout File Name* - activity_main.xml

+***Overview*** - The google single sign on (SSO) was used to authenticate users, and store their data in the firebase in a structured and easily navigable way.
+It was also used to allow users to sign out and use another account if the need arose.
+After returning the users account, we were able to retrieve their google account ID, and store other information such as their name, e-mail, symptom status, and last survey date in the firebase.

+***Testing*** - In order to make sure that everything was working accordingly, a few tests were made.

+1. Entered the first e-mail, authentication was a success and the main activity page is launched.
+Did not sign out from main page.

+2. Repeated step #1 but with a different e-mail.
+Authentication was a success.

+3. Repeated step #1 with the same exact e-mail and Google told me that the account was already logged in.

+4. Repeated step #1 with a different account, but used the wrong password.
+Google said that the password was incorrect.
+The application then said that 'Login Failed!'.

+5. Logged-in using the same e-mail from step #1 and accessed the main activity page.
+I then successfully logged out from the Google e-mail account by clicking on the 'Sign Out' button.

 <img width="250" alt="Screen Shot 2020-09-17 at 4 45 51 PM" src="https://user-images.githubusercontent.com/55956331/93526318-4837f180-f905-11ea-88e5-c981de8eaa2c.png"> <img width="250" alt="Screen Shot 2020-09-17 at 4 47 13 PM" src="https://user-images.githubusercontent.com/55956331/93526913-20955900-f906-11ea-9f7c-88725363012a.png"> <img width="250" alt="Screen Shot 2020-09-17 at 4 48 35 PM" src="https://user-images.githubusercontent.com/55956331/93526924-2428e000-f906-11ea-9b05-c9c2e8bc5c04.png">

 <img width="250" alt="Screen Shot 2020-09-17 at 4 55 13 PM" src="https://user-images.githubusercontent.com/55956331/93527336-b5985200-f906-11ea-9b12-d64d08204793.png"> <img width="250" alt="Screen Shot 2020-09-17 at 4 54 48 PM" src="https://user-images.githubusercontent.com/55956331/93527349-bb8e3300-f906-11ea-824f-2b3e630157a7.png"> <img width="250" alt="Screen Shot 2020-09-17 at 4 55 28 PM" src="https://user-images.githubusercontent.com/55956331/93527354-bdf08d00-f906-11ea-8127-ba20240669a2.png">